Pages for Pediatrics — Visual branding for a nonprofit that makes children’s books for pediatric patients

 Role

 I designed the first logo for PFP in 2021.
-After the nonprofit expanded to student affiliates at multiple universities, it was time for a logo refresh.
+After the nonprofit expanded to include student affiliates at universities across the United States, it was time for a logo refresh!

-Previously, the logo felt imbalanced and dated.
-Keeping the same image of a doctor sitting on an open book, I updated the logo to feel more simple, modern, and scalable.
+Previously, the logo felt imbalanced and outdated.
+I updated the logo to feel more simple, modern, and scalable while keeping the same image of a doctor sitting on an open book.

 Previous